Become a Member

 Here are two samples of language you or your adviser might use to arrange a bequest:

-I hereby give and bequeath to National September 11 Memorial and Museum at the World Trade Center Foundation, Inc., a New York State nonprofit corporation with its principal offices at National September 11 Memorial and Museum at the World Trade Center Foundation, 200 Liberty Street, 16th floor, New York, NY 10281, the sum of $____ to be used for its general purposes.
+I hereby give and bequeath to the National September 11 Memorial & Museum, a New York State nonprofit corporation with its principal offices at National September 11 Memorial & Museum, 200 Liberty Street, 16th floor, New York, NY 10281, the sum of $____ to be used for its general purposes.

-I hereby give and bequeath to National September 11 Memorial and Museum at the World Trade Center Foundation, Inc., a New York State nonprofit corporation with its principal offices at National September 11 Memorial and Museum at the World Trade Center Foundation, 200 Liberty Street, 16th floor, New York, NY 10281, the remainder of my estate or ____% of the residue of my estate to be used for its general purposes.
+I hereby give and bequeath to the National September 11 Memorial & Museum, a New York State nonprofit corporation with its principal offices at National September 11 Memorial & Museum, 200 Liberty Street, 16th floor, New York, NY 10281, the remainder of my estate or ____% of the residue of my estate to be used for its general purposes.

 A charitable gift annuity not only supports the organization’s long-term sustainability, but also helps to secure your own financial future.
 If you are age 65 or above, you can transfer cash or stock to the 9/11 Memorial & Museum to fund such an annuity.
 You and/or a beneficiary will then receive fixed payments, a portion of which may be tax-free for life.
 At the time of your gift, you will also receive a partial charitable deduction.